nikvoronin/awesome-time-paradox-movies/README.md

 ## TODO

 - Not only a time travel
-- Must contains time paradox or time twist
+- Must contain time paradox or violation of causality

 [Durante la tormenta](https://www.imdb.com/title/tt6908274/) / _Mirage_ (2018)
 Two storms separated by 25 years.
 A woman murdered.
 A daughter missed.
 Only 72 hours to discover the truth.